 Cook the chicken:

 - Place the chicken breasts in a stockpot and add the vegetables.
-Add garlic and salt and cover with water about 1.5-inch.
+Add garlic and salt and cover with about 1.5-inch of water.

 - Boil for 30 minutes or until the chicken is cooked through.

 - Remove chicken from the pot and shred it with two forks while is still hot.

 - Drain the chicken stock and set everything aside.

 Make the soup

 - Place tomatoes, onion, garlic, and chipotle in adobo peppers in a blender.
 Add 1 ½ cup of chicken stock and blend until smooth.

 - In a medium stockpot, heat ⅓ cup of oil over medium-low heat, and fry tortilla strips until golden and crispy.
 Place them on a paper-lined plate.

 - Remove the excess oil from the pot leaving only about 2-3 tablespoons.